HalloAppInc/halloapp-android-pub/STYLE.md

   - Use `@WorkerThread` for anything that must not happen on the UI thread (i.e. disk read)
   - Use `@MainThread` for anything that must happen on the UI thread (i.e. touching views)

+## Singletons

+- When using singletons, only use `getInstance` in:
+  - ViewModels
+  - Activities
+  - Fragments
+  - Views
+  - Services
+  - Broadcast Receivers
+  - `getInstance` calls for other singletons
+- If you need to access a singleton from elsewhere, use dependency injection and pass the dependency down.

+- Don't intersperse `getInstance` calls whenever you need them, instead add a field. (see sample below)
+- Group singletons together and order them by length.
+Tie break with alphabetical order

 ## Other

 - All checked exceptions should be explicitly mentioned in a catch block